Account Header.Menu

 Snus Side Effects Overview

 The snus effects start to occur as soon as the ingredients, mainly the nicotine, in the snus are activated by your saliva.
 The buccal mucosa (lining of your mouth) absorbs the "free" nicotine from the pouch - this is nicotine that is not connected to any other molecule.
 As a standard rule of thumb, there is more “free” nicotine when the pH of a pouch is higher.
 This oral absorption process allows nicotine to travel through your bloodstream, reaching your brain.
-Users also feel happy and calm when using snus, as nicotine stimulates the body to release dopamine, the body's "feel-good" neurotransmitter, and adrenaline giving the feeling of energy.
+Users also feel happy and calm when using snus, as nicotine stimulates the body to release dopamine, the body's "feel-good" neurotransmitter, and adrenaline gives the feeling of energy.

-Regardless of the flavour or strength of snus you buy, a snus user will feel the snus effects shortly after placing it under the lip.
+Regardless of the flavour or strength of the snus you buy, a snus user will feel the snus effects shortly after placing it under the lip.
 After that, how long does the snus last?
 The sensation can last between 20 minutes and an hour, after which you take out the snus.

 Snus Effects Timeline: What Does Snus Do For You?

 The effects of nicotine or snus pouches can vary based on factors like weight, metabolism, and how you use the snus.
-However, here's a general timeline of the snus effects
+However, here's a general timeline of the snus effects:

 • - Immediate - 10 minutes: The nicotine is absorbed through the mouth's mucous membrane, leading to increased heart rate and blood pressure.

-• - 10 - 20 minutes: The nicotine reaches the brain, triggering the release of neurotransmitters like dopamine for pleasure and relaxation.
+• 10 - 20 minutes: The nicotine reaches the brain, triggering the release of neurotransmitters like dopamine for pleasure and relaxation.

-• - 30 - 40 minutes: Nicotine levels peak in the bloodstream, influenced by individual metabolism and pouch strength.
+• 30 - 40 minutes: Nicotine levels peak in the bloodstream, influenced by individual metabolism and pouch strength.

-• - 2 - 3 hours: Nicotine's half-life is around two hours, resulting in decreased concentration and potential cravings or withdrawal symptoms.
+• 2 - 3 hours: Nicotine's half-life is around two hours, resulting in decreased concentration and potential cravings or withdrawal symptoms.

-• - 8 - 10 hours: Most nicotine and its byproducts are eliminated through the kidneys.
+• 8 - 10 hours: Most nicotine and its by-products are eliminated through the kidneys.
 However, regular users may experience prolonged clearance times.

 Snus Side Effects